-Outline of Default Refund Arrangements (Application circumstances) Fee is non-refundable under all Initial Visa refused prior to course commencement (with Department of Home Affairs Refusal Letter) Full refund less Administration Fee Melbourne College of Business and Technology is unable to provide the course for which the original enrolment and payment has been made Full refund of the initial pre-paid fees Withdrawal prior to agreed start date: Notify the Institute more than 60 days prior the course commencement date or within cooling off period 75% refund of the initial pre-paid fees less Administration Fee Withdrawal prior to agreed start date: Notify the Institute less than 60 days and greater than 28 days prior the course commencement date Only course material and/or equipment fee is refundable Withdrawal prior to agreed start date: Notify the Institute less than 28 days prior the course commencement date No refund Visa refused after course commencement (with Department of Home Affairs Refusal Letter) Refund of unused Tuition Fees for future study period/s Withdrawal after course commencement (with confirmed extenuating circumstances) Refund of unused Tuition Fees for future study period/s Melbourne College of Business and Technology is unable to continuously provide the commenced course for which the payment has been made Refund of unused Tuition Fees for future study period/s Withdrawal after course commencement without extenuating circumstances or cancellation of course due to student default.
+Outline of Default Refund Arrangements (Application Fee is non-refundable under all circumstances) Initial Visa refused prior to course commencement (with Department of Home Affairs Refusal Letter) Full refund less Administration Fee Melbourne College of Business and Technology is unable to provide the course for which the original enrolment and payment has been made Full refund of the initial pre-paid fees Withdrawal prior to agreed start date: Notify the Institute more than 60 days prior the course commencement date or within cooling off period 75% refund of the initial pre-paid fees less Administration Fee Withdrawal prior to agreed start date: Notify the Institute less than 60 days and greater than 28 days prior the course commencement date Only course material and/or equipment fee is refundable Withdrawal prior to agreed start date: Notify the Institute less than 28 days prior the course commencement date No refund Visa refused after course commencement (with Department of Home Affairs Refusal Letter) Refund of unused Tuition Fees for future study period/s Withdrawal after course commencement (with confirmed extenuating circumstances) Refund of unused Tuition Fees for future study period/s

+Melbourne College of Business and Technology is unable to continuously provide the commenced course for which the payment has been made Refund of unused Tuition Fees for future study period/s Withdrawal after course commencement without extenuating circumstances or cancellation of course due to student default.
 No Refund Abandonment of Course / Failure to return after scheduled break.
 Overseas Students withdrawing from a course of study will be reported to Department of Home Affairs, as required by law.
-No refund No refund

-Outline of Default Refund Arrangements (Application circumstances) Fee is non-refundable under all Student's extension of Visa is not granted.
+No refund No refund Student's extension of Visa is not granted.
 If entire fees is paid, refund of unused tuition fees less (fess for ongoing term and administration fee) Visa is cancelled due to any action of student No refund RPL assessment No refund

-Administration fee is calculated as 5% of the amount paid or \$500 whichever is the lesser Late Payment of Fees
+Administration fee is calculated as 5% of the amount paid or \$500 whichever is the lesser